dwaqaddi/recently-viewed-posts-wordpress/README.md

 ### Set Timestamp

-Assuming you are using a custom post type named **'products'**, add the following inside the loop of your **single-product.php** template file:
+Assuming you are using a custom post type named **'products'**, add the code below inside the loop of your **single-product.php** template file:

 ```html
 if (get_post_type( $post->ID ) == 'products ):